 The media are not allowed to identify children who may be involved in family proceedings and such proceedings must remain private.

-There is only very limited ability to inspect documents on the court file.
-The Decree Absolute is a public document, although the reason (or Fact) for the breakdown of the marriage is not contained within this document and thus remains private.
+There is limited ability to inspect documents on the court file.
+The Decree Absolute is a public document, although for those applications made prior to 6 April 2022 the reason (or fact) for the breakdown of the marriage is not contained within this document and thus remains private.

 Some parties are now electing to 'go private' and use the Arbitration process so as to ensure that details of their private family disputes are not laid bare in open court and reported by the media.